ricn/ricn.github.io/_drafts/ldap-authenication-with-phoenix.markdown

 ##### Setup Exldap

-To connect to an LDAP server and authenticate users I'm going to use the [Exldap](https://hex.pm/packages/exldap) library.
+To connect to a LDAP server and authenticate users I'm going to use the [Exldap](https://hex.pm/packages/exldap) library.
 Exldap is basically a thin wrapper for the [eldap](http://erlang.org/doc/man/eldap.html) module in Erlang.
 To make everything a little bit easier we're also going to use a public LDAP server with demo users from [Forumsystems](http://www.forumsys.com/en/tutorials/integration-how-to/ldap/online-ldap-test-server/) so we don't have to spend time setting up our own LDAP server for testing.

 mix.exs:
 {% highlight elixir %}